-Redis can also be used for PHP session storage, making it possible to completely replace
+Redis can also be used for PHP session storage.

 The backend supports tag-based cache cleanup without

 Starting from Magento 2.0.6, you can use either Redis or memcached for session storage.
 Earlier issues with the Redis session handler and session locking have been resolved.

 Installing and configuring the Redis software is beyond the scope of this guide.
 Consult resources such as:

 Set up redis configuration

 Depending on your installation, you can usually find your Redis configuration in one of the following files: